 Advertising is another component of your brand.
-Both the medium is chosen and demographically targeted for advertisements builds a brand.
-Too narrow an advertising focus, and a company risks being “pigeon-holed” and losing their ability to expand into new markets.
+Both the medium is chosen and demographically targeted for advertisements to build a brand.
+Too narrow an advertising focus, and a company risks being “pigeon-holed” and losing its ability to expand into new markets.
 Too broad a focus and the company fails to create a definable impression of the company in the minds of would-be customers.

 4. Branding Builds Financial Value